Ecology Summer Study Abroad in Scotland

 Additional Program Details

-DISCOVER ECOLOGY IN SCOTLAND SUMMER PROGRAM 2016
+ECOLOGY SUMMER STUDY ABROAD IN SCOTLAND SUMMER PROGRAM 2017

-The big bonus of this summer study program is that it is not simply a classroom based course – the many included field trips make it a very hands-on learning experience.
+The big bonus of this summer study abroad program is that it is not simply a classroom based course – the many included field trips make it a very hands-on learning experience.
 Through this exciting program you will initially explore the range of habitats and wildlife found in the heart of Scotland, before venturing out to explore other areas of the country and its ecology and wildlife management.

 Once you know the theory of habitat management you will have the opportunity to put your knowledge into practice.
 Your specialist lecturers will teach you the conservation skills required to undertake practical habitat management tasks.
 These skills could include coppicing, tree felling, meadow management or control of invasive species (and visitors!).
 Highly trained staff will be on hand at all times to help you develop these skills.

-This course includes a substanial number of site visits to experience ecology in the field, talk with site managers, undertake field investigations and gain experience in a number of practical management techniques.
+This course includes a substantial number of site visits to experience ecology in the field, talk with site managers, undertake field investigations and gain experience in a number of practical management techniques.
 The course is approximately 70% field based and 30% classroom based.